 Facilities and Other Resources

-Please include the following text in research proposals to describe the computational and sequencing resources available through the Institute for Systems Genomics (Last Update February 2023):
+Please include the following text in research proposals to describe the computational and sequencing resources available through the Institute for Systems Genomics (Last Update May 2024):

-Isilon, Qumulo, Quantum, and Weka Network Attached Storage systems are provided with a capacity of 14 petabytes.
-An additional 3 petabytes of Scality geo-spread object storage is provided as a long term archival storage solution.
+Isilon, Qumulo, Quantum, and Weka Network Attached Storage systems are provided with a capacity of ~16 petabytes.
+An additional 3+ petabytes of Scality geo-spread object storage is provided as a long term archival storage solution.

 All clusters allow access to over 300 bioinformatic modularized and/or containerized applications.
 These applications support analysis in phylogenetics, metagenomics, genome assembly, transcriptome assembly, sequence alignment, sequence annotation, variant detection, Chip-Seq, proteomics, and a variety of visualization tools.

-The facility is directed by Dr. Jill Wegrzyn and operated by Dr. Vijender Singh, and Dr. Noah Reid.
+The facility is directed by Dr. Jill Wegrzyn and operated by Dr. Vijender Singh and Dr. Noah Reid.
 Data Center hardware, software and networking support is provided by Stephen King and Michael Wilson.
 The HPC facility is directed by Dr. Ion Moraru.

-The Center for Genome Innovation (CGI) within the Institute for Systems Genomics on the University of Connecticut, Storrs campus, has established next generation library preparation and sequencing capacity, including all necessary ancillary equipment for the following sequencing platforms: Illumina NovaSeq 6000 (x1), MiSeq (x2), Illumina NextSeq 550 (x1), Oxford Nanopore MinION (x5) and PromethION-24 (x1), and a PacBio Sequel IIe (x1).
-The Illumina NextSeq 550 sequencer on the Storrs campus (main lab) has the ability to scan Infinium CytoSNP 850K and Infinium EPIC Methylation arrays for human only.
-The CGI offers both supervised and unsupervised access to instrumentation and training for use and implementation, along with an option to process samples through a fee-for-service structure.
+The Center for Genome Innovation (CGI) within the Institute for Systems Genomics on the University of Connecticut, Storrs campus, has established next generation library preparation and sequencing capacity, including all necessary ancillary equipment for the following sequencing platforms: Illumina NovaSeq 6000 (x1), MiSeq (x2), Illumina NextSeq 550 (x1), Oxford Nanopore MinION (x5) and PromethION-24 (x1), and PacBio Sequel IIe (x1) and Revio (x1).
+The Illumina NextSeq 550 sequencer on the Storrs campus has the ability to scan Infinium CytoSNP 850K and Infinium EPIC Methylation arrays for human only.
+The CGI offers both supervised and unsupervised access to most instrumentation and training for use and implementation, along with an option to process samples through a fee-for-service structure.
 The CGI is also capable of assisting with protocol development for various applications and technologies.

 Genomics projects are further enhanced by the 10x Chromium Genomics System for single cell applications like mRNA-Seq, ATAC-Seq and immunology profiling.
 The CGI has a BioRad QX200 Droplet Digital PCR instrument which can be used for absolute copy number, mutation and gene expression detection.